JerryTseee/JerryTseee.github.io/_pages/about.md

 # 🐧 About Me
 - I am TSE Wang Pok (nickname: Jerry).
 Currently I am pursuing two bachelor degrees, **BEng in computer engineering** and **BBA in finance**, at the **University of Hong Kong**.
 In addition, I also have an undergraduate exchange experience at the **CentraleSupélec, University of Paris-Saclay**.

 - My research interest includes machine learning, computer vision, digital humans, and data science.
-I also have a strong enthusiasm for exploring various topics in the realm of computer science.
+I also have a strong enthusiasm for exploring various topics in the realm of computer science.🌱

 # 🔥 News
 - *2024.08*: &nbsp;🎉🎉 I just finished my research assistant intern in the HKU Computer Graphics and Visualization Lab, supervised by Prof. Taku Komura.